anyapages/tic-tac-toe-app/README.md

 ## Tasks:

-- Display the next player to play (Player ❌ or Player ⭕️).
+- Display the next player to play (Player X or Player O).
 This should show which player's turn it is.
 It should be updated every time a player selects a square
 - Update the color of the mark based on the player's turn. "✘" should be red, and "O" should be green.

 At the end, the game should look like the following:

 <img src = 'xo.png' width="500" height="440">

-The text showing the player in turn (Player ❌'s turn) should be displayed below the board and should be contained within an `<h1></h1>`  tag and have the id turn.
+The text showing the player in turn (Player X's turn) should be displayed below the board and should be contained within an `<h1></h1>`  tag and have the id turn.

 ## Solution
 I use conditional logic via a ternary operator to set the `className` value.
 Learn more about the [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator/)